GeospatialDaryl/AdvGIS_Python/PITCHME.md

 - Basic Operators
 - String Formatting
 - Basic String Operations
-- Dictionaries, sets, and iterables
+- Dictionaries, Sets, and Iterables
+- Modules and Reusable code

 #HSLIDE
 ## What is Python?

-- Interpreted language (JIT compilation)
+* Interpreted language (JIT compilation)
-- Uses the virtual machine model
+* Uses the virtual machine model
 The basic idea is that we have a python *process*, which sits and waits for instructions/compiled binary code (aka a virtual machine).

 #HSLIDE